Kinship Verification through a Forest Neural Network: Proposed Method

-This distance loss contains both cross-generation and triplet losses.
-The \textit{triplet loss} attempts to lower the distance between the positive and anchor samples and increase it between the negative and anchor samples.
-The positive and negative samples are those who have or do not have a kin relationship with the anchor.
-In other words, positive samples are those that have the same family labels, and negative samples possess different labels.

-Where $F_i$ as an anchor sample represents the feature vector of the $i^{th}$ image, the positive samples $F_{i^+}$ are those feature vectors possessing the same label as the anchor sample.
-The negative samples $F_{i^-}$ are like positive samples, except they have different labels. $\rho$ is the margin, and its default value is zero.
-In fact, for the first part, the distance among samples with the same family-id of $F_i$ is calculated, and for the second part, the distance among samples with the different family-id of $F_i$ is calculated.

-\textit{Cross generation divergence decreasing Loss~($\mathcal{L}_{cross}$)}: Reducing the distance among samples, i.e., parent and child feature vectors can be beneficial since these feature vectors can be classified easily in the next stage.
-This loss $\mathcal{L}_{cross}$ in Eq.~\ref{eq:cross-loss} reduces a gap between the parent and child features.
+It is beneficial to reduce the distance between parent and child feature vectors, since we can classify closely related feature vectors more easily in the next stage.
+This loss $\mathcal{L}_{cross}$ in Eq.~\ref{eq:cross-loss} reduces the gap between the parent and child features in the graph part of the network before the classification module.

-Where weights, $\omega_1$ and $\omega_2$ denote the importance of reducing the gap among positive or negative samples.
+Where weights, $\omega_1$ and $\omega_2$, denote the importance of reducing the gap among positive or negative samples.
+The $F_i^p$ and $F_i^c$ are the parent and child feature vectors of the $i^{th}$ paired images.